Slavko Bralić

-Slavko Bralić (born 15 December 1992) is a Croatian professional footballer playing as a defender for Osijek in the 1.
-HNL.
+Slavko Bralić (born 15 December 1992) is a Croatian professional footballer playing as a defender for Bosnian Premier League club Sarajevo.

 Club career

 On 15 June 2018, Bralić signed a one-year contract with Neftçi.
 On 15 January 2019, after 13 games for Neftçi, Bralić was demoted to Neftçi-2 after being told to find a new club.
 Bralić was released from his Neftçi contract on 30 January 2019 by mutual consent.
 On January 31, 2019, Bralic signed a 2.5-year contract with Greek Super League club Athlitiki Enosi Larissa After half a season in Greece, on February 7, 2020, Bralic signed a 1.5-year contract with Serbian SuperLiga club Vojvodina from Novi Sad.
 On 1 June 2021, Bralic signed a 3-year contract with Croatian First Football League club NK Osijek.
+On 20 July 2025, Bralić signed a one-year contract with Sarajevo.